ExpCodeBase/tabc/README.md

 * First, running the code under the path `src` to construct the index for the graph.
 * Then, using this index as input, you can perform query via the constructed index, the detailed commands are as follows.
+Note that we provide the dominant-optimized index construction in the static scenario for simplicity.

 ### Command Lines